We take care of pre and post-construction Termite spraying.

 Whole-house termite treatment involves fumigation.
 Typically, large tents are draped over the home to keep the fumes inside where they can kill termites.
 We can also do spot treatments.
 While whole-house treatments are generally the most effective way to completely eradicate drywood termites, fumigating an entire home is typically more expensive than spot treatments.

 A less common type of whole-house termite treatment involves raising the temperature in the home very high.
 The home may reach between 120 and 150 degrees.
-Such hot temperatures kill termintes as enzymes within their bodies are denatured and cell membranes are destroyed.
+Such hot temperatures kill termites as enzymes within their bodies are denatured and cell membranes are destroyed.

 A major drawback of bait systems is that they are usually spaced several feet apart, making it easy for termites to miss them altogether.
 Bait systems also aren’t designed to attract termites in any way.
 With full liquid termite treatments, there is a zone that goes all the way around a home, making it far more likely that termites will encounter the treatment zone.
-Another thing to remember about bait systems is that they usually take a long time to produce results.
+Another thing to remember about bait systems is that they usually take longer to produce results compared to barrier treatment.